 Peter Vermeersch is a professor of politics at the Faculty of Social Sciences of the KU Leuven.
-He has an MA in Slavic studies and a PhD in political science.
+He has an MA in Slavic and East European studies (1994), cultural studies (1995) and a PhD in political science (2002).
 As a postdoctoral researcher he worked, among others, at the Center for European Studies, Harvard University.
-At the Faculty of Social Sciences in Leuven he currently leads the research group LINES (Leuven International and European Studies) and coordinates the MA International Politics (MIP).
+At the Faculty of Social Sciences in Leuven he is a senior member of the research group LINES (Leuven International and European Studies) and teaches at the MA International Politics (MIP).
 His teaching includes courses on "Political Developments in East-Central Europe," "Nationalism and Political Mobilization," and "Russia in the Global Political Context."

-His research focuses on minority politics, nationalism, democratization, and, most recently, restorative justice.
+His research focuses on minority politics, nationalism, democratization, and restorative justice.
 His work has appeared in a range of academic journals, and he has published several academic books, among others, The Romani Movement: Minority Politics and Ethnic Mobilization in Contemporary Central Europe (Berghahn Books, 2006) and The EU Enlargement and Gay Politics (Palgrave 2016, co-edited with Koen Slootmaeckers and Heleen Touquet).

 KU Leuven, LINES - Leuven International and European Studies.